ljc2154/ADBS/Project1/README.txt

-a)     Your name and your partner's name and Columbia UNI;
-Louis Croce ljc2154
+a)     Your name and your partner's name and Columbia UNI Louis Croce ljc2154
 Kevin Mangan kmm2256

-b)     A list of all the files that you are submitting;
-README.txt: this file
-relevance.py: python script containing program source code
+b)     A list of all the files that you are submitting README.txt: this file relevance.py: python script containing program source code
 Makefile: file containing steps to run program